OSGeo/OSGeoLive-doc/en/quickstart/qgis_quickstart.rst

 #.
 Select ``ne_10_populated_places`` and click :guilabel:`Add`.

-   * For more details about selecting a Postgis database, see the :doc:`PostGIS Quickstart <postgis_quickstart>`.
+   * For more details about working with PostGIS databases see the :doc:`PostGIS Quickstart <postgis_quickstart>`.

-..
-TBD: Cameron's review comments:
-  Screen shot here

 Using the GRASS Toolbox